 May 4, 2016

-John H. Stroger Jr., Hospital, the Cook County Health & Hospitals System’s flagship hospital, earned The Joint Commission’s Gold Seal of Approval® for Hospital Accreditation after its latest triennial survey.
+John H. Stroger Jr., Hospital, the Cook County Health’s flagship hospital, earned The Joint Commission’s Gold Seal of Approval® for Hospital Accreditation after its latest triennial survey.
 The Gold Seal of Approval® is bestowed to health care organizations that demonstrate continuous compliance with health care performance standards and reflects Stroger Hospital’s commitment to providing safe and effective patient care.

 During the review, a team of Joint Commission expert surveyors evaluated Stroger Hospital’s compliance with national standards related to several areas, including environment of care, infection prevention and control, emergency preparedness and medication management.
 The accreditation is awarded for a three year period.